ATFunded Pro Rules

 Maximum Loss Limit

-It never goes down, even if your balance or equity is lower at the end of a later day.
+It does not decrease, even if your balance or equity later becomes lower.

 How to calculate your limit